Heathkit H8

 The HA-8-6 Z80 CPU board was heavily modified, for unknown purposes.
 I was forced to remove all the modifications and restore the board to its default state.
 The DG-32D RAM board also had a bad 4116 chip and the front panel had a bad 2N3904 transistor in the reset circuit.

-The last three pictures show the system running CP/M 2.2.04 from a Z87 drive unit.
-I've configured the H8 with a Z80 board from a recent Norberto Collado design, and the H17 controller.
+Pictures 12 and 13 show the system running CP/M 2.2.04 from a Z87 drive unit.
+I've configured the H8 with a Z80 board from a recent Les Bird/Norberto Collado design, and the H17 controller.
 The Z80 board has 64KB of RAM, two serial ports and a real-time clock.
 Details, here.

 Return to the Heath/Zenith page.